Type 1 diabetes occurs most often in children, adolescents or young adults. Approximately 10% of people with diabetes have type 1 diabetes.

-People with type 1 diabetes are dependent on daily insulin injections for their survival.
+People with type 1 diabetes are therefore dependent on daily insulin injections for their survival.

 Only a laboratory blood test can determine the state of your health with certainty.
 The test measures the level of glucose (sugar) in your blood.
 Here are the suggested reference values for a diagnosis by the Canadian Diabetes Association 2018 Clinical Practice Guidelines for the Prevention and Treatment of Diabetes in Canada: